 If you are interested in expanding your activities in China, you probably already know that e-commerce is the quintessence of business.
 To export and sell your goods in China, it is undeniable that you will probably want to open a store on leading e-commerce platforms such as Tmall, which attracts every minute thousand consumers.
 Nonetheless, platforms like JD.com and Tmall only accept high-quality products and brands that already have a good reputation in China.

 Given all these conditions, it can be difficult to know which platform suits a company’s needs in terms of sales, audience, marketing, and even advertising.
 Before getting started, running a market survey is a great idea.
-It helps with understanding the potential of your product in China, defining a pricing& marketing strategy.
+It helps with understanding the potential of your product in China and defining a pricing& marketing strategy.

 China’s eCommerce landscape is varied and dynamic and can be overwhelming even for locals.
 But don’t worry we wrote a simple eCommerce in China Guide with the most important information on each of the most popular apps, so you don’t have to do the research yourself!